isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-prep-a-room-for-paint/index.md

 layout: post
 ---

-Could be you need to [paint](https://pestpolicy.com/living-room-paint-colors-with-brown-furniture/) your newly constructed room or carry out paint restoration to improve interior outlook impression.
+Could be you need to [paint](https://pestpolicy.com/living-room-paint-colors-with-brown-furniture/)your newly constructed room or carry out paint restoration to improve interior outlook impression.
 Then, its crucial to prep the room.

 *On how to prep a room for paint, you will need to select appropriate material and tools for prepping, clean the room, and strip old paint before sanding the ceiling/walls to remove debris and surface roughness.